-If I convinced you to get a credit card, because it makes traveling so much easier, here are some tips for using your credit card in a safe way.
-Check out these tips especially if you decide to get a regular credit card, because the TransferWise card will help you to keep your money save anyway!
+If I convinced you to get a credit card because it makes traveling so much easier, here are some tips for using your credit card in a safe way.
+Check out these tips especially if you decide to get a regular credit card because the TransferWise card will help you to keep your money safe always!

 - Keep track of your expenses.
-To avoid getting into debts, make sure you only spend the amount with your credit card which you can allow yourself to spend.
-I know that during a holiday everything gets a bit loose and spending money goes a lot easier.
-But getting back from holiday and getting a bill you can’t pay, is not the best welcome-home present!
+To avoid going into debt, make sure you only use your credit card when you would be comfortable spending the cash.
+I know that during a trip everything gets a bit loose and spending money gets a lot easier.
+But getting back from a trip and getting a bill you can’t pay, is not the best welcome-home present!

-- Always pay in the local valuta.
-Sometimes when you pay with your card, the pin device asks you if you want to pay in the local valuta or the valuta you know from home.
-Always choose to pay in the local valuta, as the conversion rate in the pin device is most likely even higher than the conversion rate of your bank!
+- Always pay in the local currency.
+Sometimes when you pay with your card, the pin device asks you if you want to pay in the local currency or the currency from home.
+Always choose to pay in the local currency, as the conversion rate in the pin device is most likely even higher than the conversion rate of your bank!

 - Avoid making payments on an open Wifi network.
 These networks aren’t protected and everyone has access to your data.
 This makes it really easy for hackers to use your money for their next payment!

 - Use inside-bank ATMs only.
-These ATMs are guarded by cameras and often also by a guard-in-person.
-This makes it very hard for skimmers to add their tools to such an ATM, which makes them safer to get your cash without being skimmed.
+These ATMs are guarded by cameras and often have an in-person-guard.
+This makes it very hard for skimmers to add their tools to an ATM.
+Which in return, makes them safer to get your cash without being skimmed.

 We love to hear from you

 Hopefully, this blog post has helped you to decide whether you need a credit card or not for your next trip.
 If you have experience using a (travel) credit card or if you have a question, please leave a comment below.